thombashi/pytablewriter/README.rst

     - Font size/weight
     - Thousand separator for numbers: e.g. ``1,000``/``1 000``
 - Configure output:
-    - Write table to a stream such as a file/standard-output/string-buffer/Jupyter-Notebook
+    - Write a table to a stream such as a file/standard-output/string-buffer/Jupyter-Notebook
     - Get rendered tabular text
 - Data sources:
     - nested list